Maitreya20/Nmap-Task-1/README.md

 🛠 Tools Used
 - [Nmap](https://nmap.org/)

-  Output after execution is stored in the .text file in the repository
+  Output after execution is stored in the .text file in this repository